Origin of the large topological Hall effect in the EuCd$_2$Sb$_2$ antiferromagnet: Magnetoresistance

-Comparing our LMR(\textit{H}) to the resistance of single-crystalline EuCd$_2$Sb$_2$ measured in in-plane field ($\mathbf{H}\perp c$) by Soh et al. \cite{Soh2018}, one notice that their MR values in $\mu_0H=5$\,T (spanned between -4.6\% and -17\%, at $T=2$\, and 8\,K, respectively), are very close to our TMR.
-On the other hands, the field-positions of maxima in their MR are very similar to those in our LMR (close to $H_s/\sqrt{2}$, with $H_s=1.95$\,T with $\mathbf{H}\perp c$).
-This indicates that data in Ref.~\cite{Soh2018} were collected in $\mathbf{H}\perp\,\mathbf{j}$, and that the field-positions of MR anomalies depend on the spin-structure, but not on the current direction.
+Comparing our LMR(\textit{H}) to the resistance of single-crystalline EuCd$_2$Sb$_2$ measured in in-plane field ($\mathbf{H}\perp c$) by Soh \textit{et al.} \cite{Soh2018}, one notice that their MR values in $\mu_0H=5$\,T (spanned between -4.6\% and -17\%, at $T=2$\, and 8\,K, respectively), are close to our TMR.
+On the other hand, the field-positions of maxima in their MR are very similar to those in our LMR (close to $H_s/\sqrt{2}$, with $H_s=1.95$\,T with $\mathbf{H}\perp c$).
+This indicates that the data in Ref.~\cite{Soh2018} were collected in $\mathbf{H}\perp\,\mathbf{j}\perp c$ and $\mathbf{H}\perp c$ (i.e., in TMR geometry), and that the field-positions of MR anomalies depend on the spin structure, but not on the current direction within \textit{ab}-plane (which most likely was different in our measurements and that of ref.~\cite{Soh2018} ).

+The overall picture of MR in the semimetallic compounds listed in Table \ref{parameters-table1} is in sharp contrast to that reported for isotypic but semiconducting EuCd$_2$P$_2$ and EuZn$_2$P$_2$, displaying colossal negative magnetoresistance ascribed to magnetic polarons, whose occurrence is enabled by much smaller carrier concentrations ($10^{16}-10^{17}\mathrm{cm}^{-3}$) \cite{Li2024,Cook2025}.